Bad Postcards from the edge – Here’s what’s hitting mailboxes this week

 But that’s only the start.
 Most aren’t going to catch that spelling error in stepfather (unlike others we’ve seen), and I probably would have missed it if this next error didn’t just jump out and grab me….

 He knows “the importance of keeping our family’s safe..”
 Um..
-Because that’s where put important papers?
+Because that’s where we put important papers?
 That misuse of “family’s” versus “families” kind of changes the meaning a bit.

 Then we go to the frowny logo on the front, paired with a darkly lit head and shoulders shot, and a word soup of pretending to be more Republican than anyone.. except omitting the part about not being the Republican in the race.